Willie Chokani

 Willie Chokani, who was born in Malawi, then called Nyasaland, in 1930, and had a variety of careers; as a teacher, a politician and a diplomat.
 He has also spent time in prison and was exiled from Malawi for almost 30 years after a confrontation with Hastings Banda, the first Prime Minister of the independent Malawi, in 1964.
 Chokani received a secondary education, which enabled him to attend university in Delhi and obtain teaching qualifications.
 He returned to Nyasaland in 1957 to become the first African headmaster in the protectorate, and was also politically active in the Nyasaland African Congress, campaigning for the end of colonial rule.
 In March 1959, a State of emergency was declared, and Chokani was arrested as a leading Congress member and detained until 1960.
 On his release, he joined the Malawi Congress Party and in 1961 was elected to the Legislative Council, becoming Minister of Labour in 1962.
 In 1964, there was a confrontation between Banda and most of his ministers, which led to the sacking of three cabinet members in September 1964.
 Chokani and two other cabinet ministers resigned in sympathy, and although Banda was willingness to re-instate Chokani and one or two other ministers, their insistence on all be reinstated ended any hope of a reconciliation.
 Chokani left Malawi for Zambia, where he resumed teaching, and was active in Malawian exile politics.
-He returned to Malawi in 1993, and in 1994 became Malawi's ambassador to the USA, later holding other diplomatic posts until his retirement.
+He returned to Malawi in 1993, and in 1994 became Malawi's ambassador to the US, later holding other diplomatic posts until his retirement.